SalDevGH/Swift-learning-project-childpuzzle/readme.txt

 ChildPuzzle is a personal demo game written in Swift for the iPads.

-GamePlay:
+Gameplay:
 ---------
 The child starts to play on a stage, which shows a nice background.
-Some parts of the background are cut off and they are floating around somewhere on the scene.
+Some parts of the background (matching items) are cut off and they are floating around somewhere on the scene.
-The goal is to find and place all these items to their appropriate place.
+The goal is to find and place all these items to their appropriate position using drag and drop.

 There is also a possibility to change difficulty level.
 If the player chooses to play on easy or medium, some of the items will be already placed to winner position.